 Improve Health, Function, and Aesthetics with Full Mouth Reconstruction

 A full mouth reconstruction combines multiple dental procedures into one comprehensive treatment, allowing for streamlined treatment in one location.
 The team at Dowell Dental Group, serving patients in and around Carrollton, OH, will hold an initial consultation to determine which procedures fit your dental needs and how we can best improve your oral health.
 Drs.
-Stephen C. Dowell, Byron Rossi, and Somonkul Tum prioritize patient comfort and will use advanced techniques to enhance every stage of your treatment.
+Stephen C. Dowell and Byron Rossi prioritize patient comfort and will use advanced techniques to enhance every stage of your treatment.

 What is Full Mouth Reconstruction?